Fobri/Fast-Unity-Marching-Cubes/README.md

 ## Controls
 WASD to move, right click to control the camera, F to fill and C to cut terrain.

+## Known problems
+If you build the project the build might randomly crash.
+Doesn't happen in editor, no clue why.

+%% Collaboration
 Feel free to fork the project and submit a pull request if you manage to optimize it even further :)
 Parts of the code are taken from https://github.com/Eldemarkki/Marching-Cubes-Terrain (those parts are mentioned in the comments)